microsoftgraph/microsoft-graph-training/tutorials/includes/php/app-only/04-add-app-only-auth.md

 ## Configure Graph client for app-only authentication

-In this section you will use the `GuzzleHttp\Client` class to request an access token by using the [client credentials flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
+In this section you will use the `PhpLeagueAuthenticationProvider` class to request an access token by using the [client credentials flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

 1. Create a new file in the root directory of your project named **GraphHelper.php**.
 Add the following code.